ucsf-wynton/wynton-website-hpc/docs/about/join-new.md

 Provide any additional comments in the text field.

-Check the box consenting to, "If the individual(s)for whom I am requesting access leaves their appointment with UCSF or transitions to a new role that does not necessitate this access, then I will inform the Wynton Team immediately that this access should be revoked for this individual."
+Check the box consenting to, **"If the individual(s)for whom I am requesting access leaves their appointment with UCSF or transitions to a new role that does not necessitate this access, then I will inform the Wynton Team immediately that this access should be revoked for this individual."**

-Click the "Submit" button on the right.
+Click the **"Submit"** button on the right.

 If you are the "Requestor" of the account, you will shortly receive an email confirming the creation of the ticket with a subject similar to, "Request Item RITM0305233 -- opened on your behalf".

 If you are the person for whom the account has been requested, you will also receive an email with the subject similar to, "Email Validation required for RITM0305233 Wynton HPC Account Request".

-Please simply reply to this email, taking care not to alter the subject line.
+Please simply reply to the "Email Validation required..." email, taking care not to alter the subject line.
 Also, please include the body of the email in your reply.

 Once your email contact address has been confirmed, (and any necessary training or attestations have been completed,) Wynton Staff will make every effort to process your new account request within 5 business days.